Parameters, Conditions, & Filters#

 Parameter Composition#

-Altair also supports combining multiple parameters using the &
+Altair also supports combining multiple parameters using the &, |

 operands.

-Returning to our heatmap examples,
+we can return to our heatmap example.

-we can construct a scenario where there are two people who can make an interval
+Let’s construct a scenario where there are two people who can make an interval

 selection in the same chart.
 The person Alex makes a selection box when the